lmignot/front-dev-challenge/README.md

 ## Proposed Solution

-An application that allows customers to search for a product using a search form.
+A Vue.js application that allows customers to search for a product using a search form.

 ## Your task